 Am I required to pay transient-lodging tax?
 Yes, each short-term vacation rental registered with the City of Henderson will be required to pay transient lodging tax on a monthly basis as required in Title 4.48 of the Henderson Municipal Code.
 The registrant is responsible for filing their monthly remittance, even if no taxes were collected for the month.

 How do I obtain my short-term vacation rental certification?
 Certification must be obtained through a City of Henderson approved Short-Term Vacation Rental Certification class.
 City of Henderson approved certification classes are currently being offered through College of Southern Nevada (CSN), University of Central Florida, Dixie State University and Utah Valley University.
-You can search for “Short-Term Rental Certification” in the school’s search bar to find the course.
-For CSN, you can use the search box, top right hand corner, type in "str" and the class will populate.
+You can search for “Short-Term Rental” in the school’s search bar to find the course.
+For CSN, look under the "Division of Workforce and Economic Development", use the search box, type in "STR" or "Short-term Rental Certification" and the class should populate.
 If you are having any difficulties with CSN registration, please call 702-651-4059 or 702-651-4021 for assistance.